PShreesh7/Pshreesh7/README.md

 # Hi, I'm Shreesh 👋

-🚀 I'm a developer who turns coffee into code.
+🚀 I'm a developer who turns tea👁️ into code.
 🔭 Exploring the world, one project at a time.
 - I'm a Computer Science student passionate about software development, Machine Learning, data analysis, and exploring various technologies.